-Casement, Awning and Hopper Windows
+Casement, Awning, and Hopper Windows

-Casements and awnings can be combined in many ways to create very dramatic palladian-style window walls.
+Casements and awnings can be combined in many ways to create very dramatic Palladian-style window walls.
 These combination window walls can improve the entire look and feel of your home.

-Casement/Awning Windows feature:
+Casement/Awning Windows features:

 - Multiple insulated glazing systems

 - Superior bulb-type seal for outstanding “seal”ability

 - Aesthetically-superior beveled edge sash design

 - Extruded heavy screen frame blends into the frame for a sleek look

 Casement Windows features:

 - Multi-point locking system which operates from a single locking bar